OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/StAndrews.md

 ---
 ## Achievements

-- numerous contributions to GAP included in three minor releases (4.8.7-4.8.9), and the beta version of the next major release of GAP 4.9 (WP3)
+- numerous contributions to GAP included in three minor releases (4.8.7-4.8.10), and the next major release of GAP 4.9 (WP3)

 - regular maintenance and extending of the nomenclature of Docker containers for GAP (WP3,WP4)